C-bridson/OutPlay_Test/Exercises-1/exercises-1.md

-goal
-predict the position of a ball if and when it arrives at a set height.
+Goal : predict the position of a ball if and when it arrives at a set height.

-using quadratic equations to work out the time it would take to reach the height the horizontal position can then be determined.
+Solution development :
+Problem described matches a traditional trajectory solution plus bouncing off the walls Researched how to calculate trajectories
+ -- selected a quadratic formula to solve for time.
+The equation a*t^2 + b*t + c = 0 where a = 0.5 * G, b = -v.Y, and c = deltaY (difference in height).
+ -- Use 1D kinematics to calculate X Position
+ -- Handle wall bounces through remainder from width division Check that the Target height was reached and return True

 ```cs
 bool TryCalculateXPositionAtHeight(